Empty fish boxes, but heads full of memories

 My friend and next-door neighbor Mike’s grandson and granddaughter came to visit this week.
 Owen, 19, and Hayden, 21, live in Ohio and are both on the Dean’s List at the University of Cincinnati.

 Owen’s first adventure on my boat, the EP-2, was when he was 13.
-He fished with me every year since then, on school break, until 2019, when COVID rocked everybody’s world.
+He fished with me every year since then, on school break, until 2019, after which COVID rocked everybody’s world.

 It was great to see him again.
 It took a while for me to adjust to how big he had become.
 A champion rugby player, he stands 6-foot-2 and weighs 220 pounds, every bit of which is pure muscle.
 It came in very handy when it was time to pull the anchor.
 Owen is a genuine fishing fool and is welcome on the EP-2 anytime.
 In all the years I’ve known him, he’s never backed down from lending a hand anytime I asked him.